Video Overview: Bank On Yourself in a Nutshell

 I can understand your wife’s skepticism.

-As explained in my book and on my website, Bank On Yourself Advisors take a 50-70% cut in commissions when they design a policy this way.
-And your cash value grows up to 41 times faster in a Bank On Yourself-type policy then the traditional kind most experts and advisors talk about.
+As explained in my book and on my website, Bank On Yourself Professionals take a 50-70% cut in commissions when they design a policy this way.
+And your cash value grows up to 41 times faster in a Bank On Yourself-type policy then the traditional kind most experts and Professionals talk about.

 It’s not like buying a mutual fund, where you have to factor in the expenses after the fact, and it’s not like saving in a 401(k), which piles numerous fees on top of that – many of which are not listed in the prospectus – and can eat up to half your gains over a 30 year period (Source: Exposé on 60 Minutes, April, 2009).